baponkar/Mouse_Controlling_With_Eye/README.md

 #To activate virtual envirionment
 $ source python_dev/bin/activate #for linux
 $ .\venv\Scripts\activate #for windows power shell

+## Download the requirement
+#first try this
+$ pip install requirement.txt

+# If download not works then install manually
+$  pip install cv2
+#if not works then try this
+$ pip install opencv-python
+$ pip install pyautogui

 #To run python script
 $ python3 mouse_control_by_eye.py
 $ q #To break from loop